privacyguides/privacyguides.org/docs/basics/hardware.md

 Biometrics can prevent someone from watching you type in your password, so if shoulder-surfing is part of your threat model then biometrics are a good option.

-Most implementations of face authentication require you to be looking at your phone and also only work from a relatively close distance, so you don't need to worry too much about someone pointing your phone at your face to unlock it without your consent.
-You can still disable biometrics when your phone is locked if you want.
+Most implementations of face authentication require you to be looking at your phone and also only work from a relatively close distance, so you don't need to worry too much about someone pointing your device at your face to unlock it without your consent.

+On iOS and Android, you can still disable biometrics when your phone is locked if you want.
 On iOS, you can hold the side button and a volume button for 3 seconds to disable Face ID on models that support it.
 On Android, hold the power button and press Lockdown on the menu.

 <div class="admonition warning" markdown>
 <p class="admonition-title">Warning</p>